 Club night for people with learning disabilities and their friends.
-Watch this space for exciting updates about the next club night, at the Hawth on 21 November 2018.
+Returns to the Hawth on Wednesday 13 March 2013 (6.30 - 9.30pm).

 Moving Barriers caters for young people with disabilities between the ages of 6 – 25.
 Moving Barriers is run as a partnership between local agencies, including Crawley Borough Council, parents and local residents who themselves have disabilities.